thaparjeeya786/Daily-Diary/Day20/readme.md

 **Date:** 18 July 2025

 ## Overview
-In today’s session, we explored the real-world applications of Artificial Intelligence (AI) and Machine Learning (ML).
+In Today’s session, I explored the real-world applications of Artificial Intelligence (AI) and Machine Learning (ML).
 These technologies are no longer limited to research; they are transforming industries by automating tasks, improving decision-making, and making systems smarter.
 From healthcare to transportation, AI/ML is deeply integrated into daily life.

 ## Learning Objectives
 - Understand the real-world relevance of AI and ML across industries.